Mirabeau B. Lamar: Early life

-Lamar was born in 1798 in Louisville, Georgia, and grew up at Fairfield, his father's cotton plantation near Milledgeville, then the state capital.
-His father's family was descended from French Huguenot Thomas Lamar, who had settled in Maryland in 1660.
-His parents, John and Rebecca (Lamar) Lamar had allowed his mother's brother to name their sons; he named them after his favorite historical heroes.
-The elder brother was named for the Roman statesman Lucius Quinctius Cincinnatus; the younger, Mirabeau Buonaparte Lamar for French heroes Napoleon Bonaparte and Honoré Gabriel Riqueti, comte de Mirabeau.
+Lamar was born in 1798 in Louisville, Georgia, then capitol of the state, as the second eldest of nine siblings, growing up at Fairfield, his father's cotton plantation near Milledgeville, then the later state capital.
+His family was descended from French Huguenot Thomas Lamar, who had settled in Maryland in 1660.
+His parents, John and Rebecca (Lamar) Lamar, who were first cousins through Thomas' sons John and Thomas, had allowed his mother's brother Zachariah to name their sons; he named them after his favorite historical heroes.
+The elder brother, Lucius, was named for the Roman statesman Lucius Quinctius Cincinnatus; the younger, Mirabeau Buonaparte Lamar, for French heroes Napoleon Bonaparte and Honoré Gabriel Riqueti, comte de Mirabeau.
 The family had connections with other families throughout Georgia and the South.
-As a child, Lamar loved to read and educated himself through books.
+Confederate politician John Basil Lamar was a first cousin to Lamar.
+As a child, Lamar loved to read.
 Although he was accepted to Princeton University (then called the College of New Jersey), he chose not to attend.
 He started work as a merchant and then ran a newspaper, but both of those enterprises failed.

 In 1823, Lamar's family connections helped him to gain a position as the private secretary to the newly elected Georgia Governor George M. Troup.
 In this position, Lamar issued press releases and toured the state, giving speeches on behalf of the governor.
 On one of his trips, he met Tabitha Burwell Jordan, whom he married in 1826.
 They had a daughter together.

 When Troup lost his re-election bid in 1828, Lamar moved with his family to Columbus, Georgia, where he established the Columbus Enquirer.
 This venture was much more successful than his previous business attempts.
 In 1830, his wife Tabitha died of tuberculosis.
 Lamar was deeply affected and took time to recover his drive.
 He withdrew his name from consideration for re-election to the Georgia Senate, in which he had served one term.

 After traveling, Lamar began to study law.
 He was admitted to the bar in 1833 and ran an unsuccessful campaign for a seat in the U.S. Congress.